gianniosgeorgios/thesis/demo/README.md

 Run python `evaluate.py`:

 Press `ENTER` and immediadelty say on word of the dataset.
 Duration of recoerding is 1 sec.
-If the spoken word doesn't belong to dataset, thw output will be "unknown"
+If the spoken word doesn't belong to dataset, then the output will be "unknown"